jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

   at which it runs.
 - The install and systemd rules that render, install and enable the pair beside the existing unit.
-- `tests/`: a phase 1 guard for the new templates and for the appliance unit staying unchanged.
+- `tests/`: real launcher behavior checks, Make generation/install checks and an explicit runtime procedure for the installed health pair.
+- `docs/technicaldocs/README.systemd.md`, `docs/README.install.md` and
+  `tests/README.md`: command behavior, unit ownership, lifecycle and test scope.

 Out of scope: automatic restart of anything (D19); per-instance systemd units (D12, and unsound here per D19); any change to the appliance unit's `Type=`,